GeReV/bonus_reversing/README.md

 I've been running these reversing efforts since 2019 or 2020, but included are only the most recent attempts.

+**NOTE:** As the game is still being actively sold, this repo will not include any executable files, memory dumps or runtime logs.

 ![](.github/screenshot.png)

 ## Packages